Napoleon’s Children: Eugène & Hortense de Beauharnais

 In addition to his legitimate son (Napoleon II, who appears in Napoleon in America), Napoleon had two stepchildren and at least two illegitimate children.
-Who were they and what happened to them?
 In the first of a two-part post about Napoleon’s children, I focus on his stepchildren: Eugène and Hortense de Beauharnais.

 Napoleon’s stepson, Eugène de Beauharnais